Back to our new site

 If you are organising an event and would like details to appear here please use

 this link to contact us.

-- From August 2013 we now organise a walk on the first and third Sunday of each month, usually starting from Wellington Leisure Centre at 2 pm.
+- We organise a walk on the first and third Sunday of each month, usually starting from Wellington Leisure Centre at 2 pm.

 - Every Wednesday- Walking for Health.
-This is a fairly brisk walk at 2 pm for about 60- 90 minutes.
+The longer option is a fairly brisk walk at 2 pm for about 60- 90 minutes.
 The walk starts from outside Wellington Leisure centre.

 to give a wider choice of walks.
 See